 How frequent is frequent enough?
 While there's something to be said for annual banquets and quarterly celebrations, yearly and quarterly recognition is not frequent enough to be highly effective.

-You can certainly continue recognizing your staff for achieving yearly and quarterly goals, but if you want to see improved engagement, performance, and retention, you'd be wise to dish out praise monthly, weekly, and even daily.
+You can certainly continue recognizing your staff for achieving yearly and quarterly goals, but if you want to improve engagement, performance, and retention, you'd be wise to dish out praise on a monthly, weekly, and even daily basis.

-Frequent staff recognition is easier and less expensive than you may realize.
-Below are three simple and inexpensive strategies to implement frequent staff recognition into your company's culture:
+Frequent staff appreciation is easier and less expensive than you may realize.
+Below are three simple and inexpensive strategies to implement frequent staff recognition into your company's culture.